Prabhas-Vindhyaraj/Routing-and-Switching/README.md

+Download the Campus Network Design an Implementation file.
 Open this file using cisco packet tracer software.
 It is a simulation of network architecture of a campus Technologies implemented are VLANs, Inter-VLAN Routing,Subnetting